 The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for Free School Meals (FSM) and children who have been looked after continuously for more than six months.
 From April 2012 this was extended to include pupils eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
-The level of the premium was £488 per eligible pupil for 2011/12 and £623 for 2012/13.
-The Government has set the premium for service children at £250 per eligible pupil.
-In 2013/14 the level of funding was increased to £900 and £300 for service children.
-From April 2014 funding increased further to £1,300 for primary children and then to £1,320 since 1st April 2015.
+Since 1st April 2015 the level of the premium has been £1,320 per eligible pupil.
+The Government has set the premium for service children at £300 per eligible pupil.
+Schools get £2,345 for every pupil who has left local authority care through adoption, a special guardianship order or child arrangements order.

 The school has used this funding to increase the small focus group teaching and one to one tuition that takes place between 3 and 5 days each week by fully qualified teachers.
 Other funding was added to this to ensure that we could support all of our most disadvantaged pupils.
 In addition money has been targeted on social skills group sessions also provided by qualified teachers ensuring that entitled students receive opportunity for additional support.